 As a rule, goes – A surfer who is closer to the peak of the incoming wave gets to ride it.
 Often a surf break is filled with many different surfers with different skill levels and backgrounds.
 It’s always to best to be cautious than aggressive.
 Try not to bail your board when surfing in crowds, whenever this happens – try to hold the leash as close from the board as possible so it wouldn’t hit anybody.
 And whenever surfacing on a crowdy spot – protect your face.
 You don’t want to open your eyes to a surfer riding over you.

 Respect the locals when going overseas.
 If you miss your chance at a line-up, go at the end of the line.

 A cloudy day can be as damaging as the sunny day.
 Always wear sunscreen, another major surf safety factor!
 Read more about the Surf Sunscreen.

 Avoid Surfing 3 Days After Heavy Rainfall at Cities

 There’s a great article explained at the TheInteria.Heavy rainfall flushes all the bacteria towards the beaches.
-This is a major health and surf safety concern for everyone to follow!
+This is a significant health and surf safety concern for everyone to follow!

-Duckvdiving: A key here is to keep the palms and fingers on top of the board, in case of the sharp and shallow reef that could injure your knuckles.
+Duck diving.
+A key here is to keep the palms and fingers on top of the board.
+In case of the sharp and shallow reef that could injure your knuckles.
 Shallow Reef-Break’s are only for the advanced surfers.